MENUMENU

 JESUS.
 He responded by asking a question of the lawyer.
 Jesus referred him to Scripture and asked him if he could find his answer there.
 Jesus didn’t want to merely state the answer to the question.
 Jesus instead helped the lawyer to find the answer for himself.
 He did what good teachers do: Help the student to think for himself, to become an active learner.

-LAWYER. a.
+LAWYER.
 He gave the best answer possible, the Shema, found in Deuteronomy 6:5.
-The Shema is the 1st prayer taught to children in a Jewish household, and it is prayed twice daily by every believing Jew, every sunrise and every sunset.
+The Shema is the first prayer taught to children in a Jewish household, and it is prayed twice daily by every believing Jew, every sunrise and every sunset.
 Love your God, with everything you got, heart, soul, strength, mind, everything.
 The lawyer then adds Leviticus 19:18 to the Shema, something that Jesus himself said many times.
 Love your neighbor as yourself.

 Mind.
 For the most part, Jesus used the Greek word “dianoia” for mind.
 It referred to one’s intellect and reason, one’s thought process, one’s mindset, especially as it concerns critical thinking.
 The dianoia functions as that part of each of us that allows us to draw conclusions about right and wrong, make distinctions, and form opinions.

-Jesus Added ‘mind’ to the ShemaIn quoting this most famous passage in all of Judaism, Jesus was not adding something so much as clarifying something for his listeners.
+Jesus Added ‘Mind’ to the ShemaIn quoting this most famous passage in all of Judaism, Jesus was not adding something so much as clarifying something for his listeners.
 The Hebrew understanding of heart (“lebab”) from the Shema included all the insides of a person, including thoughts and feelings, the intellect, the emotions, and the ability to act.
 The Hebrews believed that whatever a person thought or felt or did, the heart was literally right in the middle of all the action.
 To the Hebrews, one’s heart included the eyes of the mind, because the heart was considered to be the source of one’s thoughts, not the thoughts themselves.
 Jesus confirmed this with His comment in Matthew 15:19, that “Out of the heart proceeds thoughts…”

 A Composite Whole.
 In fact, the Hebrews didn’t find it helpful to break things down into rigid little compartments.
 Thus, there is no Hebrew word for mind.
 Categorizing everything was a specialty of the Greeks, not the Hebrews.
 The Jews thought of the person as a whole being, and the heart as the catch-all term for the center of one’s inner being, the seat of one’s inner nature.
 “Why was the mind said to have an eye and not a hand or a tongue?
 Perhaps touch, taste, odor, sound were linked to the heart rather than the intellect.”
 (Laurie King).
 So the aspects of a person weren’t divided into separate pieces or categories by the Jews.
 The human person was simply one whole being, blended together: Thinking, acting, feeling, doing, worshiping, were all of one piece.
 The Greeks loved to separate everything into its parts, such as body, heart, mind, strength, soul, spirit, while the Hebrews liked to think more wholistically.
 So when Jesus was talking to a mixed audience that included those who spoke Aramaic, Hebrew and Greek, He wanted to make sure everyone understood that one’s mind, one’s intellect and logic and understanding, was included in how we were to love the Lord God.
 Many listeners no doubt needed to hear the idea of “mind” separately because they didn’t necessarily consider the heart to include a person’s place for rational thinking.
 So, like any good teacher, Jesus understood the audience and made sure things were expressed as clearly as possible.